-- Mrs V Patel (Head of Computer Science)
+- Mrs V Patel (Head of Computing and ICT)

 The department uses IT suites located in George Hill and School House.
-These rooms house 26 computers each and are equipped with large touchscreen displays, audio visual facilities, scanners, an A3 colour printer and colour laser printers.
+These rooms house 26 computers each and are equipped with large touchscreen displays, audio visual facilities and colour laser printers.